Solid Waste & Plastic Waste Management

 We know how to pick up garbage, we know how to dispose of it.
 We know how to recycle.
-It’s a matter of building the necessary institutions and systems, ideally before the oceans turns into a thin soup of plastic.
+It’s a matter of building the necessary institutions and systems, ideally before the oceans turn into a thin soup of plastic.
 The growth of plastic production has far outstripped the ability of waste management to keep up.
 We’ve done a lot of work making sure plastic does its job, but very little amount of work on what happens to that product at the end of its lifetime.
 There is a lot industry can do to help solve the problem.
 Plastics should be designed to be reused, or recycled not dumped.

 Most Indians end up selling their e-waste to the informal sector, which poses severe threats to humans.
 Manufacturers should be involved to create awareness in the country.